-The Isle of wight is that small island that sits in the middle of, about halfway across, the south coast of England.
+The Isle of wight is a small island that sits in the middle of, about halfway across, the south coast of England.

-As locals on the Isle of Wight call England the North Island perhaps we English should reciprocate and call Wight the south island?
+As locals on the Isle of Wight call England the North Island perhaps we English should reciprocate and call Wight our South Island?

 The currency is the same as England and the language is English however the island’s location gives it a more distant feel.